|Learn how to encourage responsible building and improve the quality of housing for all.|

 - Engage banks to provide services to low-income people.
 Communities can use the Community Reinvestment Act (CRA), which mandates that banks provide certain services to communities in which they operate, to obtain low-interest loans for low-income home buyers, or to persuade banks to make loans to developers for affordable housing.

 - Help consumers find affordable low-interest mortgages.
-Homebuyers may be eligible for Farmer’s Home Administration (FHA) or other low-interest loans that they’re unaware of.
+Homebuyers may be eligible for Farmer’s Home Administration (FHA) or other low-interest loans.

 The U.S. Consumer Credit Protection Act protects borrowers from banks and loan companies that fail to explain clearly all the costs involved in a mortgage or other housing loan.
 Some unscrupulous lenders intentionally make loans to low-income consumers that they know can’t be repaid.
 When the borrower defaults (fails to make a certain number of payments), the lender can then take the house, and sell it again.
 Community- or agency-run housing programs, as part of buyer education, often monitor loans to be sure they’re affordable for the borrower.
 If there seems to be deception on the part of the lending organization, it’s liable for prosecution under the Act.